jeffinnes/obsidian-work-vault/Meeting Notes/MGMT Dept Weekly Syncs/2025 Q3 MGMT Dept Weekly Syncs.md

 - Replacement printers
 	- SB wants Brian not to worry about ink vs toner or manufacturer
 - Plan to do Mktng and IT monitor replacements for end of 2026
-- Sabrina is okay with having James, Brian, and
+- Sabrina is okay with having James, Brian, and Daniel do the Loren Audits and just reporting to us what they find to hand out for fixes (or what they fix)

 ## Follow-up Action Items (Check off after adding to “ToDo” list)